 Now think about the farmer harvesting one of those crops that’s naturally gluten free.
 Do you think there’s any way that he can avoid also harvesting some errant gluten-containing grains from a previous season?
 And what if he had just harvested wheat in another field?
 His equipment already contains those gluten-containing grains, so there’s no way that he can ensure that the naturally gluten-free grains remain “gluten free” even at that point.
 Now add in the fact that these grains are taken to processing plants to be milled into meal or flour are typically not plants that are dedicated gluten free.
 The likeliness of gluten being introduced to these “gluten-free” grains just went up again, right?

-Note that oats were not included in this study because it was already established in an earlier, more comprehensive study (by Tricia Thompson and others) that oats have the same issues and risks as these “gluten-free” grains unless grown in dedicated fields (from Day One), harvested using dedicated equipment, etc. Therefore, oats must show that they are certified gluten free to be safe for those of who are gluten free, and per Tricia “will be considered misbranded if the label implies that all oats are gluten free.”
+Note that oats were not included in this study because it was already established in an earlier, more comprehensive study (by Tricia Thompson and others) that oats have the same issues and risks as these “gluten-free” grains unless grown in dedicated fields (from Day One), harvested using dedicated equipment, etc. Therefore, oats must show that they are certified gluten free and purity protocol oats to be safe for those of who eat gluten free for medical reasons.

-I talked about the importance of using certified gluten-free oats—and the fact that some folks can’t even tolerate those—in my Flourless Oatmeal Cookies post.
-TIP: If you’re still using McCann’s Irish Oats, those tested up to 725 ppm gluten.
+I talked about the importance of using certified gluten-free purity protocol oats—and the fact that some folks can’t even tolerate those—in my Flourless Oatmeal Cookies post.
+TIP: If you’re still using McCann’s Irish Oats because you’ve “heard they’re safe” or you’ve eaten them and think you do fine with them, McCann’s oats tested up to 725 ppm gluten.
 I mention those specifically because I hear that a lot of folks in the gluten free community mistakenly think that brand of oats is safe; it is NOT.
 Remember that lack of a visible reaction DOES NOT mean lack of gluten.
 And, if you are eating something that contains gluten on a regular basis, you might have a constant level of not feeling your best, but might not be able to pinpoint the cause.

-Back to the Recipe … The Starting Point
+Back to the Gluten-Free Tender Corny Almond Muffins Recipe … The Starting Point

 I used my Honey-Sweetened Corn Muffins recipe as my starting point.
-I subbed almond flour for cornmeal (the recipe contained half gluten-free all-purpose flour and half cornmeal), added frozen corn kernels, and reduced the amount of honey I used.
+I subbed almond flour for cornmeal (the original recipe contained half gluten-free all-purpose flour and half cornmeal), added frozen corn kernels, and reduced the amount of honey I used.
 I also used an extra large egg from a family member’s happy chicken.
-The result muffins are nothing less than melt-in-your-mouth magic.
-Each bite amazes.
-There’s the buttery tenderness, the explosion of flavor from the kernels of sweet corn, and the slight crunchiness of the outside of the muffin.
-Oh my.

 Oh, and yes, they are still great the next day (they’re divine for breakfast!), but the true magic happens on Day One.
 Hot out of the oven?
 Muffin bliss for sure!